Lisa Carrington

-Dame Lisa Marie Carrington DNZM (born 23 June 1989) is a flatwater canoeist and New Zealand's most successful Olympian, having won a total of five gold medals and one bronze medal.
+Dame Lisa Marie Carrington DNZM (born 23 June 1989) is a flatwater canoeist and New Zealand's most successful Olympian, having won a total of eight gold medals and one bronze medal.
 She won three consecutive gold medals in the Women's K-1 200 metres at the 2012 Summer Olympics, 2016 Summer Olympics and 2020 Summer Olympics, as well as gold in the same event at the 2011 Canoe Sprint World Championships.
-At the 2020 Summer Olympics she also won a gold medal in the K-2 500 metres, with crewmate Caitlin Regal, and as an individual in the K-1 500 metres.
+At the 2020 Summer Olympics she also won a gold medal in the K-2 500 metres, with Caitlin Regal, and as an individual in the K-1 500 metres.
+At the 2024 Summer Olympics in Paris, Carrington defended her titles in the K-1 500 metres and K-2 500 metres event (with Alicia Hoskin) and also won the K-4 500 metres event.
+Carrington equalled Danuta Kozák's record of winning all three K-1, K-2, K-4 events, over 500 metres, at one Olympics.

-Early and private life
+Early and personal life

-Born in Tauranga, Carrington was raised in Ōhope, a satellite town of Whakatāne in the eastern Bay of Plenty, and is of Te Aitanga-a-Māhaki and Ngāti Porou as well as European descent.
+Born in Tauranga, Carrington was raised in Ōhope, a satellite town of Whakatāne in the eastern Bay of Plenty, and is of Te Aitanga-a-Māhaki, Te Whakatōhea and Rongomaiwahine as well as European descent.
 She attended Whakatane High School, and Massey University in Albany.
 As a child she played netball and aspired to be a Silver Fern.
 She married her long-time partner Michael Buck in 2022.